 Way before travel bans and lockdowns were launched, we decided to cancel all business travel and move all our customer onsite meetings to remote meetings to protect our customers and team.
 Similarly, we have virtualized all our in-person events.

-Our people operations team is actively helping our employees to adjust to the new circumstances so that everybody is able to serve our customers to our best abilities.
+Our people operations team is actively helping our employees adjust to the new circumstances so that everybody is able to serve our customers to the best of our abilities.

 Keeping our platform running